awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

   + No software beyond what is included with Windows 7 or Windows 10 can be installed on the VM\.
 You can add additional software, such as an antivirus solution, when you later create a custom image\.
   + If the VM is running Windows 10, the user profile must be placed in C:\\Users\\Default\.
   + We recommend that you create a WorkSpaces\_BYOL account with local administrator access before you share the image\.
 The password for this account may be required later\.
++ Your VM must also run PowerShell version 4 or later\.

 ## Windows Versions That Are Supported for BYOL<a name="windows_images_supported_versions"></a>